-- 2.4.1.
+2.4.1.
 Suitable stops should be placed on the rail to avoid collision between the rail wagon and other wagons which may be shunted on the discharging line.
 WARNING flags should be placed at appropriate points.
-A safety system may be installed, where possible, that closes the unloading valve in case of displacement of the rail tanker. - 2.4.2.
+A safe-ty system may be installed, where possible, that closes the unloading valve in case of displacement of the rail tanker.

+3.4.2.
 Set hand brake and block wheels with a brake shoe.
-However the brakes must be released before unloading commences or damage to the brake mechanism could occur due to the tanker rising during unloading. - 2.4.3.
+However the brakes must be released before unloading commences or damage to the brake mechanism could occur due to the tanker rising during unloading.

+3.4.3.
 If the discharge is to be made with compressed air then it is essential that a high pressure limit (often 1.3 bar (20 psig) but dependent on site conditions) is not exceeded.
-This can be accomplished by installing a pressure reducing valve and relief valve in the customer's air supply pipework. - 2.4.4.
-Ensure that the internal plug valve is closed. - 2.4.5.
+This can be accomplished by installing a pressure reducing valve and relief valve in the customer's air supply pipework.

+3.4.4.
+Ensure that the internal plug valve is closed.

+3.4.5.
 Connect the vapour return line to the vent valve.
 Open slowly the vent valve on top of the rail tanker to release any pressure or vacuum.
-Make sure that this valve remains open during the entire unloading period of delivery by gravity or by pumping. - 2.4.6.
-Check that all liquid outlet valves are closed (ie the internal and the external one)and remove the blanking cap. - 2.4.7.
-Connect the flexible hose to the tanker and to either the customer's pump or intake pipework. - 2.4.8.
+Make sure that this valve remains open during the entire unloading period of delivery by gravity or by pumping.

+3.4.6.
+Check that all liquid outlet valves are closed (ie the internal and the external one)and remove the blanking cap.

+3.4.7.
+Connect the flexible hose to the tanker and to either the customer's pump or intake pipework.

+3.4.8.
 Check the entire system for proper valve arrangement.

-- 2.4.9.
-Open the external outlet valve on the tanker. - 2.4.10.
-Open the internal outlet valve on the tanker. - 2.4.11.
+3.4.9.
+Open the external outlet valve on the tanker.

+3.4.10.
+Open the internal outlet valve on the tanker.

+3.4.11.
 Open the customer's intake valve and feed to the stock tank.
-If the delivery is pumped, start the pump. - 2.4.12.
+If the delivery is pumped, start the pump.

+3.4.12.
 Periodically check for leaks in pipes, hoses and connections during delivery.
 Collect any drips in metal cans.

-The paperwork has to be completed.

-2.5.
+3.5.
 UNLOADING FROM ROAD TANKERS